 Mango is a favorite flavor for rum distillers because the tropical fruit is a natural companion for the tropical liquor.
 Cruzan is one of the brands that you can rely on for this flavor and it's a great addition to any well-stocked bar.

 The mango iced tea recipe is simple and fun.
-We're not relying on the rum alone, though, because it's paired with a nice Canadian whisky.
+We're not relying on the rum alone, though, because it's paired with a nice Canadian whiskey.
 Add chilled iced tea and a refreshing cocktail is ready for your summer afternoon.

 06 of 10